Turkish President Erdogan will support Sweden's NATO membership, says Stoltenberg - ExBulletin

 But alliance applications must be approved by all NATO members.
 While Finland received the green light in April, Turkey and Hungary were reluctant to accept Sweden's candidacy.

-Happy to announce that after the meeting I organized with @RTErdogan & @PMSwedishPresident Erdogan agreed to transmit #SwedenProtocol of accession to the Grand National Assembly as soon as possible and ensure ratification.
+Happy to announce that after the meeting I organized with @RTErdogan & @PMSwedishPresident Erdogan agreed to transmit #Swedenthe protocol of accession to the Grand National Assembly as soon as possible and ensure its ratification.
 This is a historic step that makes everything #NATO Stronger, safer allies. pic.twitter.com/D7OeR5Vgba

 Jens Stoltenberg (@jensstoltenberg) July 10, 2023